onvno/markdown-clipboard/README.md

 * use the default short cut: `Alt + Shift + C`,
 * then you can paster the format markdown link to where you want

-Also, of course,  when you select your content, u can click the extension icon for working too.
+Also, of course,  after you select your content, u can click the extension icon for working too.